patterninc/query_helper/README.md

 ## Payload Formats

-The QueryHelper gem will return results in one of three formats
+The QueryHelper gem will return the following payload

 ### Paginated List Payload
 ```json